-Project Name: SP201500032 Restore'n Station Staff: William D. Fritz, AICP Planning Commission Public Hearing: June 7, 2016 Board of Supervisors Hearing: TBD Owner(s): Jeffries II, LLC Applicant(s): Jeffries II, LLC Acreage: 4.06 acres By-right use: HC, Highway Commercial TMP: Tax Map 055B000000100 Location: 6115 Rockfish Gap Turnpike (U.S. Route 250).
+Project Name: SP201700020 Restore'n Station Staff: William D. Fritz, AICP Planning Commission Public Hearing: December 5, 2017 Board of Supervisors Hearing: TBD Owner(s): Jeffries II, LLC Applicant(s): Jeffries II, LLC Acreage: 4.06 acres By-right use: HC, Highway Commercial TMP : Tax Map 055B000000100 Location: 6115 Rockfish Gap Turnpike (U.S. Route 250).
 This property is on the south side of Rockfish Gap Turnpike (U.S. Route 250) approximately 0.75 mile east of I-64 and 0.3 miles west of Western Albemarle High School.
 Special Use Permit for: Uses permitted by right, not served by public water, involving water consumption exceeding four hundred (400) gallons per site acre per day.
-(18-24.2.2(13)) Amendment of SP 2009-34 Magisterial District: White Hall Proffers/Conditions: Yes Requested # of Dwelling Units/Lots: Not applicable DA - RA - X Proposal: Amendment of previous special use permit conditions to allow the construction of additional building space, allow expanded business hours and fuel sales and allow overnight parking.
+(18-24.2.2(13)) Amendment of SP 2009-34 Magisterial District: White Hall Proffers/Conditions: Yes Requested # of Dwelling Units/Lots: Not applicable DA - RA - X Proposal: Amendment of previous special use permit conditions to allow expanded business hours and fuel sales.
 Comp.
 Plan Designation: Rural Area 3- preserve and protect agricultural, forestal, open space, and natural, historic and scenic resources/density (0.5 unit/acre in development lots).
 Character of Property: The property is developed with a convenience store/office and has fueling stations.
 Use of Surrounding Properties: Single Family residential to the south.
 Commercial development is located to the east and west of the site.
 A convenience store/market is located immediately to the north of the site.
 Other land to the north is either open area, agricultural or residential.
-Factors Favorable: Factors Unfavorable: There is no change in water use.
-The groundwater study indicates that adequate recharge will occur even with the additional impervious area.
-The application is consistent with the criteria for the issuance of a special use permit.
+Factors Favorable: 1.
+There is no change in permitted water use.
+2. The application is consistent with the criteria for the issuance of a special use permit.
+Recommendation: Staff recommends approval with Factors Unfavorable: 1.
 If the Board of Supervisors disagrees with the staff interpretation of the meaning and intent of the Comprehensive Plan, this application may be considered inconsistent with the Comprehensive Plan.
-Recommendation: Staff recommends approval with conditions.
+Neconmendation.
+Otan recommendo approvar with conditions.

-STAFF CONTACT: William D. Fritz, AICP
+William D. Fritz, AICP December 5, 2017 TBD